-In 2006, the vision and mission of the Department of Psychology was reviewed.
-Central to the new vision and mission is the Department's aim to develop a strong cadre of intellectuals who have the cognitive skills to a make a contribution to a sound, functioning civil society and to the development of psychology as a science and a profession.
+In 2006, the vision and mission of the Department of Psychology were reviewed.
+Central to the new vision and mission is the Department's aim to develop a strong cadre of intellectuals who have the cognitive skills to make a contribution to a sound, functioning civil society and to the development of psychology as a science and a profession.

 The Psychology Department aims to:

 equip our students with the proper values, quality skills and knowledge that will enable them to become competent in their professional careers and spheres of life;

 ensure that the programmes offered to reflect a quality curriculum that is locally relevant and internationally competitive;

 ensure the provision of academic and general formative education to students that will assist them to function innovatively in a globalised, continuously changing and diverse environment;

 ensure that through our work performance, an inclusive and empowering organisational culture is developed;

 apply management practices and principles that support excellent performance in teaching, administration and research;